Showing posts with label pop culture. Show all posts

 But then... there's Snoopy.

 This tension... surfaced deeply in my Christmas reflections from 2010.
-I admitted to dreading a certain kind of Christmas—the one filled with "lasts."
+I admitted to dreading a certain kind of Christmas, the one filled with "lasts."
 Last Christmas with all the kids at home.
-Last Christmas with a true believer before the Elf era began.
+My last Christmas with a true believer before the Elf era began.
 That felt very much like a Charlie Brown moment: the melancholy, the ache of change, the worry that the magic might fade.

 Charlie Brown baseball